-The Developer must submitted a Final Management Plan to Lee County, FGFWFC, and DCA within 18 months of the effective date of the DRI DO, which was November 14, 1994.
-Lee County, FGFWFC, and DCA will reviewed the management plan within fifteen working days of submittal.
-The DCA, and Lee County must provide a written response to the proposed final management plan which reflects that there is no objection or outlines the specific objections and concerns.
-The agencies' response will specify how those concerns or objections can be addressed by the developer.
-The FGFWFC must provide all lawful objections within the same fifteen working day time frame.
+The Developer submitted a Final Management Plan to Lee County, FGFWFC, and DCA within 18 months of the effective date of the DRI DO, on November 14, 1994.
+Lee County, FGFWFC, and DCA reviewed the management plan.
 Lee County approved this plan and its implementation was certified in October 1996.